Schefflera actinophylla. Copyright: PlantVine

 Stem Cuttings (Difficult)

-White flowers will appear several times during its lifespan, but will only bloom once it reaches a certain level of maturity.
+Pink flowers will appear several times during its lifespan, but will only bloom once it reaches a certain level of maturity.
 Blooms are formed in clusters that will develop into yellow berries if pollination is successful.
 The whole plant, including the berries, is highly toxic due to the heightened levels of calcium oxalate crystals.

 Repot every two years in spring using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Australian Umbrella Trees are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.